pykale/pykale/examples/multiomics_mogonet/README.md

-# Multi-omics Data Integration using Graph Convolutional Networks (MOGONET)
+# Multiomics Data Integration using Graph Convolutional Networks (MOGONET)

 ## 1. Description

-Multimodal learning for multi-omics data analysis is a promising research area in biomedical studies.
+Multimodal learning for multiomics data analysis is a promising research area in biomedical studies.
 The integration of multiple modalities (e.g., genomics, epigenomics, transcriptomics, proteomics, metabolomics , etc.) by capturing their complementary information provides a deeper understanding of most complex human diseases.
-This example is constructed by refactoring the [MOGONET](https://doi.org/10.1038/s41467-021-23774-w) [1], a multi-omics integrative method for biomedical classification, within the PyTorch Geometric and PyTorch Lightning ecosystems.
+This example is constructed by refactoring the [MOGONET](https://doi.org/10.1038/s41467-021-23774-w) [1], a multiomics integrative method for biomedical classification, within the PyTorch Geometric and PyTorch Lightning ecosystems.

 ## 2. MOGONET

 **M**ulti-**O**mics **G**raph c**O**nvolutional **NET**works ([MOGONET](https://doi.org/10.1038/s41467-021-23774-w)) is
-a multi-omics fusion framework for cancer classification and biomarker identification that utilizes supervised graph convolutional networks for omics datasets.
+a multiomics fusion framework for cancer classification and biomarker identification that utilizes supervised graph convolutional networks for omics datasets.
 The overall framework of MOGONET is illustrated below.

 ![MOGONET Architecture](image/MOGONET.png)